Sketchy Queens

 Sketchy Queens is an American sketch comedy television series premiered on WOW Presents Plus on September 15, 2022.
-It marks the streaming service's first sketch comedy original programming.
+It marks the streaming service's first original sketch-comedy programming.
 The series stars Jinkx Monsoon and Liam Krug in various sketches.
 The series also included guest appearances, such as Trixie Mattel, Brandon Rogers, and Brittany Broski.

 In November 2022, the production company World of Wonder announced that the show has been renewed for a second season, which premiered on January 27, 2025.

 Background

 The series was announced by World of Wonder's streaming platform, WOW Presents Plus, its fall lineup filled with many original programming series to debut.
 A trailer for WOW Presents Plus' fall lineup revealed the comedy show was set to be released on September 15, 2022.
 In November 2022, the comedy show was renewed for a second season.

 Format

 Sunrise Boulevard

 Liam Krug bumps into Jinkx Monsoon on Sunrise Boulevard (Portland, Oregon), where they are trying to revitalize Monsoon's career into the modern world.